osklunds/Crypto/README.md

 ### SecretSum

 Allows multiple parties to calculate the sum of their inputs without revealing their input to anyone else.
+Check `SecretSum.Example` for example usage, where Alice and her friends compute a secret sum together.

 ### SHA256